isomerpages/govtech-gobusiness-main/_start-a-business/key-steps-to-start/register-your-business.md

 Upon successful registration of your new business, your business will be issued a [Unique Entity Number (UEN)](https://www.uen.gov.sg/ueninternet/faces/pages/admin/aboutUEN.jspx){:target="_blank"}.
 The UEN is your business' unique identification number that will be used in all transactions with government agencies.

-A [free copy of Business Profile](https://www.acra.gov.sg/about-bizfile/updates-and-announcements/provision-of-free-business-profiles){:target="_blank"} for your business will be emailed to the person filing the application upon successful registration of your business.
+A [free copy of Business Profile](https://www.acra.gov.sg/about-bizfile/updates-and-announcements/provision-of-free-business-profiles){:target="_blank"} for your business will be emailed to the person filing the application.